algiuntini/text_to_ipa/readme.md

-### Text to IPA Expert System
+## Text to IPA Expert System
+This is a knowledge base and expert system in CLIPS that transcribes English text to its Standard American English phonetic transcription in IPA.
+The knowledge base consists of features for all possible phonemes in SAE as well as all letters of the alphabet.
+The system applies rules based on these features and their environments.
+There are orthographical rules to obtain a transcription and phonological rules to make the transcription more representative of natural speech.

+## Installation
+This project is compatible with CLIPS version 6.4.

-To run, just use (reset) and (run) commands.
+In the CLIPS IDE, load constructs from TextToIPA.CLP.
+To run, use (reset) and (run) commands in the IDE.
 The program only accepts alphabetic characters as the input text.
 Enter any non-alphabetic character to stop running.

+## Validation
 To check for accuracy of individual words, most dictionaries give transcriptions.
 Cambridge dictionary’s transcriptions are consistent with IPA. https://dictionary.cambridge.org/